 - Click Find now button.
-List of users should appear.
-If you’re using administrator account, select Administrators from the list and click OK.
+A list of users should appear.
+If you’re using an administrator account, select Administrators from the list and click OK.

-- Click OK again to add the Administrators group.
+- Now, click OK again to add the Administrators group.

 - Click Apply and OK to change the owner.
 After you’ve changed the owner, you’ll need to repeat Step 3 again.

 - Select Add.

 - Click on Select a principal.

 - In the Enter the object name to select section, enter ALL APPLICATION PACKAGES and click Check Names and OK.